neolikotsi/laravel-smsportal/README.md

 ## Installation

 Send SMS notifications in Laravel powered by [SMSPortal](https://www.smsportal.com/).
-Before you can send notifications via SMSPorta;, you need to install the `neolikotsi/laravel-smsportal` Composer package:
+Before you can send notifications via SMSPortal, you need to install the `neolikotsi/laravel-smsportal` Composer package:

 ```bash
 composer require neolikotsi/laravel-smsportal